aniray2908/satellite-esg-risk-engine/README.md

 4. Generate exposure features (F1, F2, F3)
 5. Compute the composite exposure score (CERI_z)
 6. Assign the deployment risk tier

-This integration pipeline ensures that the framework can be applied consistently across new mining operations without manual adjustments.

 Documentation: